Ludovica1207/Coding-for-economist-assignment-2025/README.md

 # How to execute the project

-Python: Run the file integrated in the project Coding_for_economist_python.ipynb in VS code
+Python: Run the file integrated in the project Coding_for_economist_python.ipynb in VS code.
+The project is in src-python directory

 Stata: Open Stata on the desktop and write in the command line: cd "C:\Users\yourname\Desktop\Coding-for-economist-assignment-2025\src\stata"